restfulapi/restful-api/README.md

 Will cause the list, show, create, update, and delete methods for the resource 'students' to be delegated to the bean registered under the name 'studentFacadeService' instead of 'studentService'.

+####Limiting methods for a resource
+By default, any configured resource supports 'list', 'show', 'create', 'update', and 'delete' methods.
+You can customize which methods are exposed by specifying a subset of the 5 methods as an array assigned to the methods property of a resource.

+For example, to expose students as a read-only resource that just supports list and show:

+    restfulApiConfig = {
+        resource {
+            name = 'students'
+            methods = ['list','show']
+            representation {
+                mediaType = 'application/json'
+                addMarshaller getMarshallerGroup('student')
+            }
+        }
+        marshallerGroup {
+            name = 'student'
+            addMarshaller {
+                marshaller = new net.hedtech.restfulapi.marshallers.json.StudentMarshaller(grailsApplication)
+                priority = 100
+            }
+        }
+    }

+If a request for an unsupported method is received, the plugin will respond with a 405 status code and an Allow header specifying the HTTP methods the url supports.

+Note that if you are using the grails-cors plugin to support CORS functionality, the OPTIONS method will return results that are inconsistent with the methods actually supported.
+That is, an OPTIONS request to an api url will always return that all methods are supported, even if the configuration restricts the methods for a given resource.
+This may be addressed in a contribution to a future release of the CORS plugin.

 ##JSON-as-xml
 The plugin supports a 'cheap' method of supporting both json and xml representation, while only requiring JSON marshallers/extractors to be created.